GideonGhata/WebDesign/README.md

 # Web Design
- Just some of the projects done with regards to UI/UX and web design
+ Some of the projects I've done with regards to UI/UX and web design